-Bearer comes with two types of security scanners, SAST (default) and Secrets.
+Bearer CLI comes with two types of security scanners, SAST (default) and Secrets.

 The SAST scanner is the default one if you don't specify any.
 This scanner uses the built-in rules to detect various security risks and vulnerabilities in your code.